techinnospherepvtltd-hash/techinnospherepvtltd-hash/ReadMe.md

-<h2 align="center">🚀 About Me</h2>
+<h2 align="center">🚀 About Us</h2>

-With a strong foundation in both front-end and back-end technologies, I am a dedicated and innovative full stack developer.
+With a strong foundation in both front-end and back-end technologies, We're a dedicated and innovative full stack developer.
 My expertise lies in creating robust, scalable, and user-friendly web applications.
-I bring over 3 years of experience in developing web solutions that drive business growth and enhance user engagement.
+We bring over 3 years of experience in developing web solutions that drive business growth and enhance user engagement.